Close

 • Multiple-entry: Permits several entries during validity period

-• Processing time: 15 calendar days
+• Processing time: 3 weeks

 Long-Term National Visas (Type D)